Gang of New York: LIFE With the Reapers, 1972

 How long Eddie’s “straight” life lasted, though, remains a mystery.
 Shearer lost touch with him, and with all the other Reapers, not long after the feature ran in LIFE — a not-unusual occurrence that, Shearer admits, was emblematic of one of the toughest parts of the job.

 “You’d work for weeks on an assignment,” he told LIFE.com, “and sometimes — not always, but sometimes — the relationships and even the friendships you forged during that time could be pretty intense.
 But maintaining those relationships was close to impossible.
-It simply wasn’t like today, with email and Facebook and all the other ways people have of keeping in touch with each other, instantaneously, all over the world.
-You’d be off on another assignment, and then another, and then another, maybe all the way across the country, and there’s just no way that we could have stayed in touch with everyone we came in contact with and stayed on top of what they were doing, or even if they were dead or alive.”
+It simply wasn’t like today, with email and Facebook and all the other ways people have of keeping in touch with each other, all over the world.
+You’d be off on another assignment, and then another, and then another, and there’s just no way that we could have stayed in touch with everyone we came in contact with and stayed on top of what they were doing, or even if they were dead or alive.”

 In recent years, some of the Reapers from those days have gotten in touch with Shearer, finding him via the Internet and seeing if he might be interested in meeting again after all this time.
 In fact, not long ago he was invited to a reunion, of sorts, in the Bronx — but it turned out that the weather that day was hellish and it was impossible for him to travel down to see his old (some of them now very old) acquaintances from where he now makes his home in a small town north of New York.

 “I really would have liked to have been there,” he says, “but it just didn’t happen that day.
 Maybe some other time.”
-The way Shearer says it, that phrase — maybe some other time — sounds different than the way it does when most people use it.
+The way Shearer says it, that phrase — maybe some other time — sounds different than when other people say it.

 It sounds like he means it.
 It sounds like he wants it to be true.